-The BLS reports that overall employment of nurse anesthetists will grow 17% by 2028.
-This is significantly higher than the average growth of all occupations (5%).
+The BLS reports that the overall employment of Nurse Anesthetists will grow by 45% by 2030.
+This is significantly higher than the average growth of all occupations (8%).

-The overall job growth will occur due to an increased demand for health services and the growing need to care for the large, aging baby-boom population in the United States.
+The overall job growth will occur due to an increased demand for health services and the growing need to care for the aging baby-boomer population in the United States.

 Nurse Anesthetist Career

-Nurse anesthetists are amongst the highest paid nurses in the healthcare industry, but there’s a long road to the top.
-The amount of time you’ll spend in school and working in the field before becoming a nurse anesthetist is what turns many people away from the profession.
+Nurse Anesthetists are among the highest-paid nurses in the healthcare industry, but there’s a long road to the top.
+You’ll need to spend a lot of time in school and working in the field before becoming a Nurse Anesthetist.
 However, if you have the determination and financial means to pursue this career, your efforts will pay off in dividends.

-If you want to establish yourself as an expert in the field of healthcare and nursing, then becoming a nurse anesthetist may be the best career choice for you.
+If you want to establish yourself as an expert in healthcare and nursing, then becoming a Nurse Anesthetist may be the best career choice for you.

-If you’re ready to take the next step towards becoming a nurse anesthetist, you can start by earning your MSN degree at Eagle Gate College.
+If you’re ready to take the next step toward becoming a Nurse Anesthetist, you can start earning your MSN degree at Eagle Gate College.